kevinxuv/scaffold/README.md

-# scaffold
+# Scaffold

-scaffold python project
+A command line tool to scaffold python project